Cervicobrachial Syndrome: Pain Runs From Your Neck Down Your Arms

 Generally, cervicobrachial syndrome has a good prognosis.
 What does this mean?
 It means that people with a good clinical history have a natural tendency towards improvement within four to six weeks.

-- Without a doubt, the essential problem is with patients with some form of rheumatism or arthritis.
-When confronted with chronic diseases, it is normal to experience some periods of improvement mixed in with weeks of intense discomfort.
+Without a doubt, the essential problem is with patients with some form of rheumatism or arthritis.
+When confronted with chronic diseases, it’s normal to experience some periods of improvement mixed in with weeks of intense discomfort.

-For patients with more complex symptoms, it is possible to consider surgery.
+For patients with more complex symptoms, it’s possible to consider surgery.
 However, our doctors will always make that decision.